Friday 19 January – Sunday 3 March 2024

 The life and career of renowned actor and writer David Harewood OBE are explored in this immersive exhibition, culminating in the newly commissioned portrait by Ashley Karrell as part of Harewood’s Missing Portraits series.

 The Missing Portraits series commissions portraits of people of African-Caribbean heritage who have connections to Harewood.
-Born in 1965 to parents born in Barbados, David Harewood was raised in Birmingham and began his career as a film and stage actor in 1990.
+Born in 1965 to parents from Barbados, David Harewood grew up in Birmingham and began his career as a film and stage actor in 1990.
 Also celebrated as a writer and ambassador for mental health awareness, the actor is descended from individuals who were enslaved on a Caribbean sugar plantation owned by the 2nd Earl of Harewood in the early 19th century.
 The new portrait is by Leeds-based photographer and film-maker Ashley Karrell.

-Missing Portraits is part of Harewood’s ongoing Open History project, which aims to open-up stories about our heritage, celebrating people of colour who have deep-rooted links to Harewood.
+Missing Portraits is part of Harewood’s Open History programme, which opens-up stories about our heritage and celebrates people of colour who have links to Harewood.

-The exhibition contains explicit and offensive language relating to racism and content relating to mental ill health and psychosis.
+The exhibition contains content relating to racism and mental ill health issues.

 Portrait image: Ashley Karrell